-A young person on dialysis has 1,000 times the risk of heart disease and often patients die of heart disease before even going to dialysis.
-Often these patients face severe disadvantage.
+A young person on dialysis has 1,000 times the risk of heart disease.
+Patients often die of heart disease before even going to dialysis.
+These patients may face severe disadvantage.

 There are many factors which contribute to the high rate of chronic disease in the West of Melbourne.

 The risk factors contributing to chronic disease in our communities include the socio economic determinants, the multicultural background, also risk factors including high BMI, high rates of diabetes and other lifestyle factors.

 Head of Nephrology at Western Health and co-founder of the Chronic Disease Alliance, A/Prof Craig Nelson says “We can’t ignore the overlap between these factors.
 We have twice the rate of diabetes compared with the national average.